Design Criteria for SGD Preconditioners: Local Conditioning, Noise Floors, and Basin Stability: Preconditioned SGD convergence analysis

 \subsection{Convergence in the globally strongly convex setting}

 We establish convergence guarantees for preconditioned SGD when the objective is globally strongly convex.
-This simplified setting allows for a transparent analysis of how a preconditioner reshapes both the effective curvature (governing contraction rate) and the gradient noise (governing the asymptotic error).
+This simplified setting allows for a transparent analysis of how a preconditioner reshapes both the effective curvature and the gradient noise.
 While the derivations parallel the Euclidean case, expressing them in the $\bfM$-induced geometry makes the dependence on the preconditioner explicit and lays the groundwork for the more general nonconvex results to follow.

 \paragraph{Curvature assumptions.} Preconditioning redefines smoothness and strong convexity through effective constants $(\hat L,\hat c)$ measured in the $\bfM$–induced norm.

 \begin{assumption}[$\bfM$-strong convexity] $F\colon\mathbb R^d\!\to\!\mathbb R$ is $\bfM$-strongly convex: there exists $\hat c>0$ such that